cds-snc/exploration-documentation/ExplorationSprintGuide.md

 There are a number of core meetings that need to be scheduled in advance with partner stakeholders, including the kick-off meeting and stakeholder chats.

-Use the [scheduling template](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit) to document the meetings in addition to scheduling them in Google Calendar.
+Use the [scheduling template (internal link only)](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit) to document the meetings in addition to scheduling them in Google Calendar.
 Once the Exploration team members have been assigned to the team, make sure to also add them to the Calendar invites.

 #### 9.1 Kick-off meeting